- Practice Commenced: 1990

 Court-appointed mediator for the United States District Court for the Southern District of New York.

 No charge for travel time.
-Request reimbursement for travel expenses.
+Request reimbursement for out of town travel expenses.
+No travel expenses charged for New York and Denver metro areas.